MIxed up animal printables

 Next, give each student a pair of scissors to cut the body parts out.
 At this first stage of cutting, there is no need to cut precisely around the pictures.
 Just a simple cut to separate each of the body parts from the sheets is all that is required.

 Once the pieces are cut, let the students take turns to choose 1 body part each at a time until they have enough to create their mixed up animal.
 They should then lay the parts down on their blank sheet of paper and see where the pictures need to be trimmed again to make a nice-looking (but silly) animal.
 Only cuts where the pictures join will really be needed.

 Finally, your students can join their creatures together using glue or sticky tape.

 Involving English in the mixed up animal printables activity

-You may need to pre-teach some words such as tusk, horn, antlers, hooves, shell, trunk, claw and tail.
-While the students are colouring and cutting you can ask them questions and get them to talk about the mixed up animal body parts and their colours.
+You may need to pre-teach some words such as tusk, horn, antlers, hooves, shell, trunk, claw, and tail.
+While the students are coloring and cutting you can ask them questions and get them to talk about the mixed up animal body parts and their colors.

 Once students have completed their animals, there should be enough space on their paper to write a short description of what they made.
 For example, my animal has a cat head, a snake tail, a kangaroo body, butterfly wings, and deer antlers.

 Students can also present their animals to the class and practice speaking further.
 Also, be sure that students give their animals names, the wackier the better!

 If you are looking for a similar activity, check out the build a monster worksheets.